 If a defendant does not obey the terms and conditions of probation, the judge may find them in violation and sentence them to additional punishment.

-A defendant accused of a violation of probation has a right to a formal hearing at which the government has the burden, by a preponderance of the evidence, to establish that the defendant is in violation.
+A defendant accused of violating probation has a right to a formal hearing at which the government must establish, by a preponderance of the evidence, that the defendant is in violation.

 Conclusion